Behavioral neuroscience: Limitations and advantages

 Different manipulations have advantages and limitations.
 Neural tissue destroyed as a primary consequence of a surgery, electric shock or neurotoxin can confound the results so that the physical trauma masks changes in the fundamental neurophysiological processes of interest.

 For example, when using an electrolytic probe to create a purposeful lesion in a distinct region of the rat brain, surrounding tissue can be affected: so, a change in behavior exhibited by the experimental group post-surgery is to some degree a result of damage to surrounding neural tissue, rather than by a lesion of a distinct brain region.
 Most genetic manipulation techniques are also considered permanent.
 Temporary lesions can be achieved with advanced in genetic manipulations, for example, certain genes can now be switched on and off with diet.
 Pharmacological manipulations also allow blocking of certain neurotransmitters temporarily as the function returns to its previous state after the drug has been metabolized.

 Topic areas

-In general, behavioral neuroscientists study similar themes and issues as academic psychologists, though limited by the need to use nonhuman animals.
-As a result, the bulk of literature in behavioral neuroscience deals with mental processes and behaviors that are shared across different animal models such as:
+In general, behavioral neuroscientists study various neuronal and biological processes underlying behavior, though limited by the need to use nonhuman animals.
+As a result, the bulk of literature in behavioral neuroscience deals with experiences and mental processes that are shared across different animal models such as: